sudoTheArkKnight/CaliforniaHousePricePredictor/README.md

 - Explore the dataset using Python and Jupyter Notebook.
 - Generate histograms, scatter plots, and correlation matrices to gain insights into the data.
 ### Here are some graphs to help you gain a better understanding
-*This is a heat map, showing the corelation each columns has with each other*
+\n*This is a heat map, showing the corelation each columns has with each other*
 ![image](https://github.com/The-Ark-Knight/CaliforniaHousePricePredictor/assets/90926369/1e797a0b-dd07-430c-b8a9-770f3b0806ed)
-*This is the histogram (similar to the one shown earlier) showing the data distribution*
+\n*This is the histogram (similar to the one shown earlier) showing the data distribution*
 ![image](https://github.com/The-Ark-Knight/CaliforniaHousePricePredictor/assets/90926369/b693279e-753e-4435-b057-81a39fc3c455)
-*This is a scatter plot, makes it simple to spot outliers in the dataset*
+\n*This is a scatter plot, makes it simple to spot outliers in the dataset*
 ![image](https://github.com/The-Ark-Knight/CaliforniaHousePricePredictor/assets/90926369/7c58eb93-7764-42cd-98ba-97649d1c594f)